You are here

 - checking rate of perceived exertion (e.g., a five-point scale to self-assess physical exertion level)

-how to participate in different types of physical activities, including individual and dual activities, rhythmic activities, and games
+how to participate in different types of physical activities, including individual and dual activities

-activities that can be done individually and/or with others; could include:- jumping rope
+activities that can be done individually and/or with others; could include:

 - swimming